 The goals of the project are through the visual arts, to introduce students to the organization and functions of the federal judiciary, and to encourage students to learn about the historic and present-day role of the federal courts in the development of the law in the United States.

-- A courthouse or courtroom of the future.
-The design of the courthouse or courtroom should convey at least one aspect of the judiciary’s constitutional role.
+b) Design a courthouse or courtroom of the future.
+The design should convey at least one aspect of the judiciary’s constitutional role, which is described by Justice For All as:

 The Equal Protection Clause and our Modern Imagination: – City College Academy of the Arts